 Why is your online reputation important?
-The internet is the easiest way for anyone to find information about a person or business.
-If your reputation suffers, anyone can see it, and as we all know, the internet is forever.
+The internet is the easiest way to find information about a person or business.
+If your reputation suffers, anyone can see it; as we all know, the internet is forever.
 Reputation management helps you overcome bad information and take more control over your online presence.
 There are legitimate ways to help your reputation, like a negative review removal service.
 There are also unethical practices that are ultimately bad for everyone involved.
 These are some of the most common.

 Spam